zemanntru/sfml-graphical-Othello/README.md

 Download and extract the files to a directory of your choice.
 Run`make` to obtain two executables, `server` and `client`.
 Run `./server` on the current terminal to launch the server.
 This must be launched before the clients.
 Next, open another terminal and run `./client [bot | human]`.
 This client will play black.
 Repeat that command on a third terminal, and this client will play white.
 If the `bot` console argument is selected, the program will automatically update its interface after making the move.
 If `human` is selected, you must click on one of the semi-transparent tiles indicating valid moves.
 If there are no valid moves present for a client, their turn will be skipped.
 The server will terminate once there is no more valid moves on either side.
 Closing the GUI will terminate the client programs.

-#### Project Submission

-This program ranked 2nd out of 75 Othello programs played pairwise.
-The program is required to provide a move update within 1.0s.
-Points were based on victory piece ratio, capped at 2.
-A loss gives no points.
-The program was submitted in one C source code file.

 ### Mechanics

 Some key ideas/features used in the bot logic were: